 Future plans for the Institute include:

-o Institute a media award for excellence of reporting in naval affairs.
+o Implement a media award for excellence of reporting in naval affairs.
 The award will be presented at the Annual Dinner.
 The overall objective is to encourage improved reporting of the naval sphere.

 o Greater outreach to the naval community beyond Canberra through seminars and the internet.

 These initiatives will ensure that the ANI is the pre-eminent Institute devoted to encouraging informed discussion of naval and related strategic issues in Australia.